Tuition

 Top

-I have undertaken occasional tuition for Community Music Wales since September 2000.
-If they have a client who needs tuition in my area, they refer them to me.
-Sometimes they havealso put me in the studio with clients, to help with the performing on their recordings as well as the production.
+In September 2000, I began undertaking occasional tuition for Community Music Wales, in Cardiff, for musicians on the governments New Deal.
+If they had a client who needed tuition in my area, they would refer them to me.
+Sometimes they also put me in the studio with clients, to help with the performing on their recordings as well as the production.
+Sadly, as the New Deal was affected by cut backs, our association ended.

-I have also taken occasional pupils for IMMTECH, since September 2002 and for U.W.C.N.
-(University of Wales College Newport), since October 2003.
+I have also taken occasional pupils for IMMTECH and for U.W.C.N.
+(University of Wales College Newport).

 I have been offered the chance to go into schools and teach on several occasions, but as yet have always turned down the offers.